 Are you looking for an interesting new assignment but not sure where to begin?
-Consider Massachusetts.
-As a state, it is home to some of the most important moments in our history as well as some of the most interesting things to do.
+Consider travel nursing in Massachusetts.
+As a state, it is home to some of the most important moments in our history as well as some of the most interesting things to do as a travel nurse.

 Travel Nursing in Massachusetts

 The Commonwealth of Massachusetts became the sixth state to join the new independent union in 1788.
 Even before that, Massachusetts has been a key location throughout history.
 The first battle of the American Revolution was fought at Lexington and Concord (1775) and the first American university was established in 1636 (Harvard, Cambridge).

 In addition to fun and history, the hospitals are world-renowned.
 In fact, some of the country’s top medical facilities are located in Massachusetts.
 U.S. News ranks Massachusetts as the one of the best states for healthcare.

 The Bay State came in first in health care access and fourth in public health.
 Think about highly ranked hospitals like Massachusetts General Hospital, Brigham and Women’s Hospital, Beth Israel Deaconess Medical Center, New England Baptist Hospital, McLean Hospital, and Boston Children’s Hospital.

 Massachusetts is a geographically small state with lots of personality.
 Travel nurses can enjoy any of the major cities while exploring all the fantastic places nearby.
 As an added enticement, according to ZipRecruiter, travel nursing salaries in Boston are above the national average.